 After scraping the dinner plates into the sink, flipping a switch and watching the food particles disappear, many of us don’t think twice about our garbage disposals (also known as garbage disposers).
 We especially don’t think about installing a new one.
 However, even the best disposals will eventually need to be replaced.
-When that time comes, be prepared with these tips on how to choose a garbage disposal.
+When that time comes, be prepared with these tips on what to consider when buying a garbage disposal.

 First, determine if a replacement is necessary.
 Sure, it may not be your top priority, but if you find yourself experiencing the following, it may be time to replace your garbage disposal:

-There are two types of garbage disposals available: the continuous feed and the batch feed.
+There are two types of garbage disposalsto choose from: the continuous feed and the batch feed.
 Both get the job done; however, the continuous feed disposals are the easiest to use.
 Also the most commonly used disposal, the continuous feed version has an open mouth and is operated by a switch.
 The batch feed disposal, on the other hand, requires that you place your food waste into the chamber and close the stopper lid to activate the food grinder inside.

 If you find that you’re constantly dropping silverware and other non-food items in your disposal, you may want to consider the batch feed version.
 If, on the other hand, you don’t have that issue and prefer the added convenience of an on/off switch, the continuous feed version is right for you.